kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ## Start the container

+The following section is the start of the lab.
+If you were only preparing for the lab by installing and downloading the lab before the lab begins, then you may stop at this point until the instructor provides further direction.

 ### Start with podman

 If you are using `podman` for this lab instead of Docker Desktop: